AladinF/HDMI-Video-Interfacing-with-ZCU102-/README.md

 - Double click on the TPG block to re-customize the IP
 - Set the maximum number of columns to 680 and maximum number of rows to 480.
 - Make sure samples per clock is equal to 2 and maximum data width is equal to 8.
 - The first mode will be used to test the platform (by default).
 Make sure to check all the patterns under _Background Patterns_.
+Uncheck _HAS AXI4S SLAVE_
-- The second mode will be used to drive the camera output to the HDMI circuit (check _HAS AXI4S SLAVE_)
+- The second mode will be used to drive the camera output to the HDMI circuit.
+Check _HAS AXI4S SLAVE_.

 #### Customizing the Block Design
 - Import the Verilog sources and the constraints file.
-- Right click on the block design then click on *Add Module* to add one by one the Verilog RTL modules.
+- Right click on the block design then click on *Add Module* to add one by one the Verilog RTL modules (Add all modules except test_image.v; this module generates a pattern image that can be used for tests and can be directly connected to the Video TPG IP in passthrough mode independently from the camera modules)
 - Right click on the block design then click on *Add IP* to add two Block Memory Generator (0) and (1)
 - Customize the Block Memory Generator (0) - blk_mem_gen_0
    - Basic : Mode -> Stand Alone / Memory Type -> Simple Dual Port RAM
-   - Port A Options : Port A Width -> 8 / Port A Depth -> 614400 / Enable Port Type -> Always Enabled
+   - Port A Options : Port A Width -> 8 / Port A Depth -> 614,400 / Enable Port Type -> Always Enabled
-   - Port B Options : Port B Width -> 8 / Port B Depth -> 614400 / Enable Port Type -> Always Enabled / Uncheck Primitives Output Register
+   - Port B Options : Port B Width -> 8 / Port B Depth -> 614,400 / Enable Port Type -> Always Enabled / Uncheck Primitives Output Register
 - Customize the Block Memory Generator (1) - blk_mem_gen_1
    - Basic : Mode -> Stand Alone / Memory Type -> Simple Dual Port RAM
    - Port A Options : Port A Width -> 48 / Port A Depth -> / Enable Port Type -> Always Enabled